hashicorp/terraform-provider-google/website/docs/r/compute_instance_group_manager.html.markdown

 * `update_strategy` - (Optional, Default `"REPLACE"`) If the `instance_template`
     resource is modified, a value of `"NONE"` will prevent any of the managed instances from being restarted by Terraform.
-A value of `"REPLACE"` will restart all of the instances at once. `"ROLLING_UPDATE"` is supported as [Beta feature].
+A value of `"REPLACE"` will restart all of the instances at once. `"ROLLING_UPDATE"` is supported as a beta feature.
     A value of `"ROLLING_UPDATE"` requires `rolling_update_policy` block to be set

 * `target_size` - (Optional) The target number of running instances for this managed